octohost/octohost-cookbook/README.md

     export DIGITALOCEAN_CLIENT_ID="long-random-string"
     export DIGITALOCEAN_API_KEY="another-long-random-string"

-You may have to use a different source image - I am not sure if mine is available.
+You may have to use a different source image for Rackspace - Rackspace doesn't allow you to share them.

-I built my source image from [this related repo](https://github.com/octohost/ubuntu-12.0.4-3.8).
+I built my source image from [this related repo](https://github.com/octohost/ubuntu-14.04).

 ### Vagrant Build